Xero Alternatives Under £10/Month: 8 Options for UK Limited Companies (2026)

 Best for: Sole directors who want the simplest possible bookkeeping at the lowest possible price.

 Full disclosure: this is our platform.
-AccountsOS takes a different approach — instead of menus and forms, you chat with your books in plain English.
-Ask "how much did I spend on travel this quarter?" or "when is my next VAT deadline?" and get an instant answer.
+AccountsOS sits above the £10 bracket at £20/month, but it takes a fundamentally different approach to the rest of this list.
+Instead of software you operate, you get Finn: an AI accountant you talk to in plain English.
+Ask "how much did I spend on travel this quarter?" or "when is my next VAT deadline?" and Finn answers.
+Receipts, categorisation, VAT, deadlines: Finn handles the work, you review the exceptions.

 Pros:

-- AI-native — chat interface powered by Claude, not bolted-on automation
+- Chat interface powered by Claude, not bolted-on automation

 - Voice commands (talk to your books while driving)